 - Wednesday 30 November 2022 - 2.00pm - 4.30pm

 We are delighted to offer a new workshop on Patient and Public Involvement in lab-based and early clinical research.
-Originally designed and held for researchers funded by the NIHR Blood and Transplant Research Unit (BTRU) in Stem Cells and Immunotherapies at UCL, the workshop is now open to all and consists of two parts:
+Originally designed and held for researchers funded by the NIHR Blood and Transplant Research Unit (BTRU) in Stem Cells and Immunotherapies at UCL, this interactive workshop is now open to all and consists of two interrelated parts:

 - About the benefits of involving Patient and Public members in research and

 - How to communicate your work to a patient and public audience.